International Travel Safety

 In an EMERGENCY involving a student abroad, please contact the Cornell Police 607-255-1111, and they will alert one of our staff.

-Cornell faculty, students, and staff are covered by UHC Global Emergency Assistance when traveling abroad on university business.
-UHC provides emergency evacuation assistance, medical referrals worldwide, and travel-related assistance in emergency situations.
+Cornell faculty, students and staff are covered by UnitedHealthcare Global Emergency Assistance when traveling abroad on university business.
+UHC Global provides emergency evacuation assistance, medical referrals worldwide, and travel-related assistance in emergency situations; it is not health insurance.
 All Cornell community members are covered by this emergency medical and travel assistance program from the first day the travel begins until the last day of the month in which their program ends.
-Any Cornell community member may purchase additional coverage if they plan to stay longer or if they are traveling internationally for personal travel.
-Please contact Diana Winslow at 410-308-7904 or email@example.com to purchase a plan.
+Any Cornell community member may purchase additional coverage if they plan to stay longer or if they are traveling internationally for personal or non-Cornell reasons.
+Please contact UnitedHealthcare Global Sales at 1-800-732-5309 or go to www.uhcsafetrip.com if you would like to purchase a similar plan.

-Print a card with the Cornell ID# or to access valuable health, safety, and security information for each country in the world, log into the UHC Global World Watch site by following link here:
+Print a card with the Cornell ID# and carry it with you.
+Create a free account on UHC Global to access valuable health, safety and security information for each country in the world.

 - UHC Global will evaluate the situation and will assist you.
 UHC Global will alert Cornell University

 Students must be covered by an active health insurance policy throughout their semester or year before and any periods of travel before or after.